gtk-rs/gtk4-rs/book/src/css.md

 ```

 Now we have to decide which color to use for the borders.
-Luckily the stylesheet that GTK uses provides pre-defined colors for various use-cases.
+Luckily, the stylesheet that GTK uses provides pre-defined colors for various use-cases.
 As of this writing, the exported colors of the default stylesheet can only be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/b2c227e9c57839a2a4e24462a71ae0bad9a95264/gtk/theme/Default/_colors-public.scss).

-There we find the color `borders`, which should be used for the widgets' border color.
+There we find the color `borders`, which should be used for the widget's border color.
 We can then access the pre-defined color by adding an `@` in front of its name.

 <span class="filename">Filename: listings/todo_app/3/style.css</span>